Super Bowl XXX halftime show: Synopsis

-Ross started the performance standing on a crane, which lowered her onto the stage as sparklers were illuminated on the bottom of the crane, while singing "Stop In The Name of Love".
-Hundreds of dancers occupied the field surrounding the stage.
-At the start of the performance they spelled out Ross' name.
-Ross's initial outfit was a red mini dress.
+Ross, in a red minidress, started the performance standing on a crane, which lowered her onto the stage as sparklers were illuminated on the bottom of the crane, while singing "Stop!
+In the Name of Love".
+Hundreds of dancers occupied the field surrounding the stage, spelling out Ross' name.

-Ross then sang "You Keep Me Hangin' On", followed by "Baby Love", "You Can't Hurry Love", and "Why Do Fools Fall in Love".

-For the next song, "Chain Reaction", Ross made a costume change into an orange and purple colored dress.
-Chain reaction was followed by "Reach Out and Touch (Somebody's Hand)".

-For the next song, "Ain't No Mountain High Enough", a yellow-robed choir joined her.
+Ross then sang three more songs from her days as part of The Supremes: "You Keep Me Hangin' On", "Baby Love", and "You Can't Hurry Love".
+"Why Do Fools Fall in Love" saw Ross make an onstage costume change into an orange and purple colored dress, before performing "Chain Reaction" and "Reach Out and Touch (Somebody's Hand)".
+The performance of "Ain't No Mountain High Enough" saw a yellow-robed choir joining the singer.

-This was followed by the song "I Will Survive".

-The show ended with Ross singing "Take Me Higher" from her 1995 nineteenth studio album of the same name.
-Ross then looked to the sky and exclaimed, "Oh my, here comes my ride," as a helicopter came into the stadium.
-Ross was then was taken from the field in the helicopter.
+The show ended with Ross singing "I Will Survive" and "Take Me Higher" from her 1995 nineteenth studio album of the same name.
+The singer exclaimed, "Oh my, here comes my ride," as a helicopter came into the stadium and carried her off the field.

 Reception

 Critical

 Ross’ halftime performance has been ranked positively among Super Bowl halftime shows.
 Her performance was cited as The Weeknd's favorite halftime performance; he would later go on to perform for the Super Bowl LV halftime show.

+Ross was cited for extravagant wardrobe changes during the performance.